Soviet dissidents: Emigration movements

 eighteenth-century Volga German settlers also formed a movement to leave the Soviet Union.
-In 1972, the West German government entered an agreement with the Soviet authorities which permitted between 6000 and 8000 people to emigrate to West Germany every year for the rest of the decade.
-As a result, almost 70000 ethnic Germans had left the Soviet Union by the mid-1980s.
+In 1972, the West German government entered an agreement with the Soviet authorities which permitted between 6,000 and 8,000 people to emigrate to West Germany every year for the rest of the decade.
+As a result, almost 70,000 ethnic Germans had left the Soviet Union by the mid-1980s.

 Similarly, Armenians achieved a small emigration.
-By the mid-1980s, over 15000 Armenians had emigrated.
+By the mid-1980s, over 15,000 Armenians had emigrated.

-Russia has changed in the recent years largely in the social, economic, and political spheres.
-Migrations from Russian have become less forceful and primarily a result of free will that is expressed by the individual.

 Religious movements

 The religious movements in the USSR included Russian Orthodox, Catholic, and Protestant movements.
 They focused on the freedom to practice their faith and resistance to interference by the state in their internal affairs.

 The Russian Orthodox movement remained relatively small.
 The Catholic movement in Lithuania was part of the larger Lithuanian national movement.
 Protestant groups which opposed the anti-religious state directives included the Baptists, the Seventh-day Adventists, and the Pentecostals.
 Similar to the Jewish and German dissident movements, many in the independent Pentecostal movement pursued emigration.